shirgo/Liver-and-Lesion_Segmentation_UNet/README.md

   Zoom range: 0.05

 2. Two-steps model based on a single slice
-- As part of our experiments, we tried to split the model into two separate U-net networks, where each network performs one step of the task.
+- A test to split the model into two separate U-net networks was made.
+In this case, each network performs one step of the task.

 - The first network was trained to segment the full liver out of a CT image, and the second network was trained to segment a lesion from an image which contain only the liver itself.